 Upon reading this article, you’ll realise how fortunate you are to have a lot of money to invest in a high-end action camera.

 There are many factors that will come into play when you shop for an action camera.
 One would be the image quality, but since it is already a given that a $500 camera will have a maximum resolution of either 1080 p or 4K, there are other factors that you might have to consider such as:

 Ease of Use

-Action cameras worth $500 or less will be packed in features.
+Action cameras worth $500 or less will be packed with features.
 But if the camera itself isn’t user-friendly, then everything goes to waste.

 An easy-to-use action camera is one that has a smartphone app, so you can adjust the settings, look at the viewfinder, and playback videos and view photos even if the camera is several feet away from you.

 Having too many physical buttons doesn’t make the action camera easy to use.
-Buy a camera with a just three buttons.
+Buy the Best Action Camera with a just three buttons.
 The fewer the physical controls there are, the less likely you will make mistakes especially if you aren’t used to controlling the cam.

-All those great features of an action camera, from Wi-Fi connectivity to ultrahigh definition videos, will go to naught if your battery dies just after half an hour of use.
+All those great features of an action camera, from Wi-Fi connectivity to ultra high definition videos, will go to nought if your battery dies just after half an hour of use.
 This underlines the need for you to buy an action cam with decent battery life.